avrebarra/gudlock/README.md

 ## Summary
 Add centralised lock support in NodeJS.
 Basically, a lock that just works, it's using TCP communication underneath.
+Leveraging NodeJS Promise.

 This made to tackles:
 - I can't f$%W! (frankly) use Redis